OmarKhatib96/Fraud-Detection-Kafka/README.md

 Create a Kafka cluster with two topics : "clicks" and "displays" Launch a python script which will send events to those two topics and display them in the terminal This generator simulates few suspicious/fraudulent patterns that you should detect using Flink.
-There are 3 distincts patterns we want you to find.
+There are 3 distincts patterns we're trying  to find.

 ### Built With